salahatf/ML-CCD/README.md

-For information on how to download/clone this code and use the ML-CCD software: Watch the video "ML-CCD user tutorial"
+For information on how to download/clone this code and use the ML-CCD software: A tutoria video will be made available soon.